tomnomnom/blocksort/README.md

     Item 3
 ```

-They can be sorted by a given line (defaulting to the first line):
+They can be sorted by a specific line (defaulting to the first line):

 ```
 ▶ cat blocks.txt | blocksort -n3